mrnorman/YAKL/doc/memory.md

 the active YAKL lifecycle abort. `yakl::finalize()` fences, then aborts if any such allocation remains; this structurally prevents pool-backed pointers from surviving release of the pool.

+The lifecycle boundaries themselves are host-thread quiescence points. `init()` must complete before any application host thread allocates or otherwise uses YAKL, and every host allocation/deallocation operation must complete before the controlling host thread calls `finalize()`.
+In particular, do not call `finalize()` while another thread might destroy its last `Array` or Kokkos View.
+The finalization fence completes device execution but does not wait for application host threads.

 ## Pool behavior

 The device pool is enabled by default and has a default capacity of 4 GiB.
 It obtains one backing allocation from Kokkos and